 – Josiane Zauma Ebonja Ekoli, nurse

-Aged 55, the mother-of-five was an agency nurse who lived in Leeds and worked at Harrogate Hospital.
-She died on April 13.
+The mother-of-five was an agency nurse who lived in Leeds and worked at Harrogate Hospital.
+She died on April 13, aged 55.

 Her daughter said: “It meant everything to be a nurse, she’s been doing it for as long as I remember – more than 30 years.”

 The father-of-two worked as an associate specialist in neurorehabilitation at the Royal Berkshire Hospital in Reading for more than 21 years.